biya-coin/biyaliquid-docs/.gitbook/developers/dapps/configure-nuxt.md

 $ yarn add @biya-coin/wallet-strategy
 ```

-These are the most commonly used packages from the `biyaliquid-ts` monorepo.
+These are the most commonly used packages from the `biyachain-ts` monorepo.

 ### 3. Configuring Nuxt and adding polyfills